-- Core Growth Fund;

-- Consolidation Fund;

-- Foundation Fund;

-- Gilt Fund;

-- Cash Fund.
+- Gilt Fund; - Cash Fund.

-Members' funds are moved from the Early Growth and Foundation Fund once they are 20 years from their Target Retirement Age ("TRA"), resulting in 100% of their assets invested in the Foundation, Gilt and Cash funds at retirement, as per the chart below.
-In the years between, members' savings will be progressively switched into the Core Growth Fund and then the Consolidation Fund.
-The member always has at least 20% of their assets invested in the Foundation Fund.
+Members' funds are moved from the Growth Fund once they are 10 years from their Target Retirement Age ("TRA"), resulting in 100% of their assets being invested in the Consolidation, Gilt and Cash funds at retirement, as per the chart below.
 Moving between the funds in this way is done automatically for members and assumes they will be accessing their savings at their TRA.

-Members have the option to invest AVCs in the default strategy, as above.
-In addition, the Trustees have made available a variety of alternative actively managed and index tracking funds provided by Aberdeen Standard Investments.
+Members have the option to invest AVCs in the default strategy.
+In addition, the Trustees have made available a variety of alternative self-select funds, which we have detailed below in Section 3 below.